julian-risch/CIKM2020/README.md

 The script takes comment IDs as input and retrieves the corresponding comments via the Guardian's API.
 An API key is required to access the API.
 You can register for a key by filling out [this short form](https://bonobo.capi.gutools.co.uk/register/developer).

-In case the daily number of API calls is limited, the script stops when the limit is reached.
-If restarted, the script will try to continue from the point where it stopped.
+In case your daily number of API calls is limited, the script stops when the limit is reached.
+If restarted, the script will continue from the point where it stopped.

 Example usage: